Deep Dive: Tell Me About Your Most Significant Extracurricular Activity

 Example:

 Example 2: Running the nonprofit wasn’t easy, especially with the unique challenges immigrant families face, but it helped me develop leadership, communication, and organizational skills.
 It also strengthened my connection to my identity as an immigrant and deepened my passion for supporting those who share similar experiences.
-Through ‘Roots for Change,’ I realized how powerful it is to celebrate diversity while also providing the resources necessary for success.

 4. Tie it back to your future goals.